Your Pelvic Floor and Tailbone Pain

 Last Updated:

-woman holding pelvis pointing towards tailbone
+woman holding pelvis for pelvic floor and tailbone pain

 Why does tailbone pain happen?